Bookmark saved

 "I'll find it."

 The conviction in his voice surprised him.
-Not the confidence — the guild's training included confidence as a performative tool, the mask of certainty that the professional wore regardless of the internal state.
-But the conviction beneath the confidence was genuine, and the genuineness frightened him, because the conviction wasn't coming from the professional assessment or the tactical analysis or the operational planning.
-It was coming from the same place that the grief lived, the deep interior space where the boy who'd watched his mentor die through a stone wall still sat and still listened and still owed a debt that the living could only pay by facing the dead.
+It wasn't coming from professional assessment or tactical analysis.
+It came from the same place the grief lived.
+The deep interior where the boy who'd watched his mentor die still sat, still listened, still owed a debt that the living could only pay by facing the dead.

 The briefing concluded.
 The officers dispersed.
 Nella waited until the pavilion was empty before speaking.